Nexis-Network/homepage/content/docs/guides/quarkus-reactive.md

 quarkus dev
 ```

 Visit [localhost:8080/postgres/version](http://localhost:8080/postgres/version) in your web browser.
-Your Exzo Network database's Postgres version will be returned.
+Your Nexis Network database's Postgres version will be returned.
 For example:

 ```
 PostgreSQL 15.4 on x86_64-pc-linux-gnu, compiled by gcc (Debian 10.2.1-6) 10.2.1 20210110, 64-bit